 Before Tracksuit, Eucalyptus wasn’t tracking their brand-building efforts.
 Matt takes the view that early-stage brands should focus on getting up and running first of all.

 “I believe early-stage brands should be looking to drive some sort of action with all layers of their marketing.
-So [before Tracksuit] we would mostly look for behavioural results like site traffic, consults and orders as a result of brand activity.”
+So [before Tracksuit] we would mostly look for behavioral results like site traffic, consults and orders as a result of brand activity.”

 But all growing brands reach a point where brand tracking becomes essential.
 “This approach obviously doesn't give you a sense of how your brand is being received or what your top-of-funnel awareness and consideration performance looks like, relative to competitors.
-These metrics are often leading indicators of downstream behavioural outcomes, so are just as important to track,” Matt says.
+These metrics are often leading indicators of downstream behavioral outcomes, so are just as important to track,” Matt says.

 Brand tracking is a priority for Matt as it’s a way of answering the perennial question, “is what we’re doing working?”
 When the time came to start monitoring brand performance across Pilot and Software, Tracksuit was a natural fit, supplying Matt and his team with an effective tool for tracking and measuring the success of their work.